-Videocon d2h estimates that between approximately \$200.85 million and \$273.35 million will be made available to it as a result of the Transaction.
+Videocon d2h estimates that between approximately \$200.85 million and \$273.35 million will be made available to it as a result of the Transaction, or between approximately Rs.12.6 billion and Rs.17.1 billion based on the prevailing dollar to rupee exchange rate of 62.5422 at March 12, 2015.
 As stated in the terms of the Business Combination Proposal, this represents the transfer of cash from Silver Eagle to Videocon d2h after giving effect to transaction expenses, amounts used to pay Silver Eagle stockholders who properly exercise their redemption rights in connection with the vote to approve the Business Combination Proposal, payments to warrantholders (if the Warrant Amendment Proposal is approved), and reserves for liquidation expenses, collectively known as "Transaction Expenses."